Links to banks, stocks, exchanges…

 Cross Harami

-In the Harami Cross pattern, a doji appears on the second day (period) rather than a candle with a small body.
-The Harami Cross is one of the most significant reversal signals due to the fact that it contains the all-powerful doji.
-The Harami Cross has been referred to as a “terrifying pattern”.
-Harami crosses can also form at the base, but they are more effective at the top.
+In the Cross Harami pattern, a doji appears on the second day rather than a candle with a small body.
+The Cross Harami is one of the most significant reversal signals due to the presence of the powerful doji.
+Cross Harami patterns can also form at the base, but they are more effective at the top.

-The tweezer pattern is two or more candlesticks with the same highs (up market) or lows (down market).
+The tweezer pattern consists of two or more candlesticks with the same highs (in an uptrend) or lows (in a downtrend).
 Shadows, bodies, or doji can form tweezers.
-They are created in the next or close trading sessions.
-As a rule, they are not strong reversal signals.
+They are created in consecutive or close trading sessions.
+Typically, they are not strong reversal signals.
 Their importance increases if they appear after a long trend or if other candlestick signals confirm their bearish (top) or bullish (bottom) nature.

-An additional signal can be a successful check of resistance or support levels by models.
+An additional signal can be a successful test of resistance or support levels by these patterns.

-Tweezer tops and bottoms become more important signals on the weekly and monthly charts.
-In this case, it is not necessary to wait for confirmation by other candle signals.
+Tweezers tops and bottoms become more significant signals on the weekly and monthly charts.
+In this case, it is not necessary to wait for confirmation by other candlestick signals.

-A bullish hold is a long white candle with a cut bottom that appears in a downtrend.
-A bearish hold is a long black candle with a cut top.
+A bullish hold is a long white candle with a lower shadow that appears in a downtrend.
+A bearish hold is a long black candle with an upper shadow.

-The capture has no wicks (lower for a bullish candle and upper for a bearish one), or it is tiny (a few ticks).
+The candle has no wicks (lower for a bullish candle and upper for a bearish one), or the wicks are tiny (a few ticks).

 The longer the candle, the more important it is for the subsequent development of the market.
 These candles are also most significant if they have not appeared on the chart for a long time.
 The signal is canceled by the next closing price that is above a bearish hold or below a bullish hold.

-The word “soared” means the price gap between the small body of the first black candle and the body of the previous candle (as a rule, the last candle has a long white body).
-“Crows” – two black candles.
+The term “flying” refers to the price gap between the small body of the first black candle and the body of the previous candle (usually, the last candle has a long white body).
+“Ravens” consist of two black candles.
 The pattern is bearish.
-Ideally, the opening price of the second crow is higher than the opening price of the first crow, and the closing price is lower than the closing price of the first crow.
-The meaning of the model is that if the price of the fourth trading session fails to rise, we should expect prices to fall.
+Ideally, the opening price of the second raven is higher than the opening price of the first raven, and the closing price is lower than the closing price of the first raven.
+The significance of the model is that if the price fails to rise in the fourth trading session, we should expect prices to fall.

-The pattern resembles “two crows flying” but is a bullish signal.
+The pattern resembles “Two Flying Ravens” but is a bullish signal.

-The first three candles are similar to those in the Two Crows pattern.
-Still, they are followed by another black candle, and the next white candle with an opening price above (gap) the high (upper shadow) of the previous candle or its closing price above the black candle’s high.
-“Hold” may include not three but two crows.
+The first three candles are similar to those in the Two Ravens pattern, but they are followed by another black candle, and then a white candle with an opening price above (gap) the high (upper shadow) of the previous candle or its closing price above the black candle’s high.
+The “Hold” may include not three but two ravens.

-“Two Soaring Crows” and “Tatami Hold” are quite rare.
+“Two Soaring Ravens” and “Tatami Hold” are quite rare.

 Description:

-Three successively falling black candles.
-They portend a fall in prices if they appear in an area of high prices or after a long upward trend.
+Three consecutively falling black candles.
+They predict a fall in prices if they appear in an area of high prices or after a long upward trend.
 The closing prices of the three crows must be at or close to the lows.
-The opening price of each candle must be “inside” the body of the previous candle.
+The opening price of each candle must be within the body of the previous candle.

-Two contrasting candles form it with the same closing prices.
-It is similar to the Clearance in the Clouds and Dark Cloud Veil patterns, as it consists of the same combination of candles.
-Still, in the counterattack, the second body does not overlap with the first, so the Clearance and Veil patterns are stronger signals.
+Two contrasting candles form the Counterattack pattern with the same closing prices.
+It is similar to the Clearance in the Clouds and Dark Cloud Cover patterns, as it consists of the same combination of candles.
+However, in the counterattack, the second body does not overlap with the first, making the Clearance and Veil patterns stronger signals.

 “Three Mountains”

 Similar to the Western Triple Top model.
 An important reversal pattern is at the top.
-It is formed when the price storms the same high three times or tries to reach a new high three times.
+It is formed when the price hits the same high three times or attempts to reach a new high three times.
 The top of the last mountain should be confirmed in the form of a bearish pattern or candlestick (e.g., doji or dark cloud cover).

 “Three Buddhas” 1